Before we get into growing your email list, it’s essential to understand why you should care about email as a channel.

 The basic principles of email list growth

-Basically, there are 4 main components to growing a strong email list which all boil down to: getting them on your site (traffic), convincing them to sign up (conversion), making the right offers to the right people at the right time (targeting) and finally, having a solid follow up plan to keep them happy and engaged.
+There are 4 main components to growing a solid email list which all boil down to getting them on your site (traffic), convincing them to sign up (conversion), making the correct offers to the right people at the right time (targeting) and finally, having a solid follow up plan to keep them happy and engaged.
 Here’s what that means.

 Driving traffic to build your email list